Exploring Grand Canyon National Park | Ok, Which Way?

 PLANTS

 I love seeing new places.
 I have a vague vision of what it will look like.
 When I experience the real thing I’m almost always surprised at how much more there really is.
 I certainly wasn’t expecting the desert scrub plants, pinyon pines, and poky cactus.
-We don’t have any of those things where I live & it was a treat getting to see them.
+We don’t have any of those things where I live and it was a treat getting to see them.

 WILDLIFE